Thomick/Thomick.github.io/_pages/cv.md

 * 2018 – 2020 : Preparatory classes at Lycée Thiers, Marseille: two-year undergraduate intensive courses in mathematics and physics preparing for the national competitive exam for entry to top french engineering schools.

 ## Work experience

+* Research internship with Flowers team at INRIA Bordeaux supervised by Clément Moulin-Frier and Pierre-Yves Oudeyer.
+Topic: Emergence, control and open-ended evolution in cellular automata (April – September 2024).

 * Research internship with Scool team at INRIA Lille supervised by Odalric-Ambrym Maillard and Debabrota Basu.
 Topic: *Developing Three-Risk-Proof Sequential Decision Making for Agricultural Decisions under Environmental Risks* (February – July 2023)